 As said by a Crimson Lance Probe: "At Atlas, safety is our primary concern.
 When near drone, please avoid shooting, cursing, skipping, and/or jump-roping."

 Some of those same probes have corrosive weapons on them.
-They advertise that they are carrying poison that is very effective against skags, vault hunters, and people named "Steve".
+They advertise that they are carrying poison that is very effective against skags, Vault Hunters, and people named "Jason".

 Before he started a revolution against humankind, the Interplanetary Ninja Assassin Claptrap was programmed to take the Vault Hunters out indirectly - trapping, poisoning, and spreading catty rumours about town.